Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 - How to create transitions between game scenes using `SKTransition`
 - iOS’s three built-in support mechanisms for playing both sound effects and background music, and how to use them to create sound FX in a game
 - how to work with SpriteKit Particle Effects to create special effects

-1. Define
-1. Design
-1. Implement in your running class project, AstroJunk:
+2. Implement in your running class project, AstroJunk:
 - Background music
 - Sound effects, in response to game events/mechanics
 - Game Mechanics, including a Game Over Scene that reacts to Win/Loss conditions (Victory Conditions)